JessicaBarclay/CV/README.md

 Full Stack Junior Developer and survivor of the selective programming bootcamp Makers Academy.

 In my previous career, I translated User stories into Commercial Photography.
-I would communicate technical ideas in a non-technical manner, to clientele, and to design and marketing teams.
+I would communicate technical ideas in a non-technical manner, to clientele, and to design and marketing teams.<br><br>

 I have dedicated six months to focusing on my problem solving capability and creating well crafted code.
 My commitment to a career in programming, stems from working alongside web teams in the work place in my previous role.
 As well as an unashamed interest in building robots using micro-controllers!<br>